 6. The Tula Warriors (Atlantean Figures)

-These towering statues were originally found in Tula, the ancient capital of the Toltec civilization.
+These towering statues were initially found in Tula, the ancient capital of the Toltec civilization.

 Known as Atlantes, these columns represent Toltec warriors and once supported the roof of a temple.